TikTok and its employees prepare to fight Trump over app ban

 “Employees correctly recognize that their jobs are in danger and their payment is in danger right now,” Godwin said.

-TikTok didn’t return multiple requests for comment this week.
-It said in a statement Friday that it was “shocked by the recent Executive Order, which was issued without any due process.”
+TikTok said in a statement last week that it was “shocked by the recent Executive Order, which was issued without any due process.”
+It declined to comment Thursday on whether it is pursuing its own lawsuit.

+“We have no involvement with and are not coordinating on” the employee-led initiative, said TikTok spokeswoman Hilary McQuaide said via email.
+"We respect the rights of employees to engage in concerted activity to seek due process of law.”

 The Fifth and 14th Amendments to the U.S. Constitution safeguard life, liberty and property from arbitrary government action lacking “due process of law.”